Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 As long as you follow the pattern, you can calculate anything, anywhere, however you want.
 The scope of things you can calculate or measure is absolutely massive with just a little creativity!
 <img width="787" height="275" alt="image" src="https://github.com/user-attachments/assets/eb85696f-7862-4bb0-976d-a7c33b1ddec9" />

-Per-company calculations do require that the objects you're working with in 'Command' include a company Id, **but that's the only requirement** for secondary per-company filtering
+Per-company calculations do require that the objects you're working with in 'Command' include a company Id, **but that's the only requirement** for secondary per-company filtering.

 Fetch Entries require: